Consultative Exam Tips: How to Avoid Hurting Your SSDI Case

 Frequently Asked Questions

-TL;DR: A consultative exam (CE) is a brief evaluation by an SSA-contracted doctor.
-Do attend, do be honest about your limitations, do describe your worst days, do not exaggerate, do not minimize, and do not try to "prove" you are disabled through dramatic behavior.
-The CE doctor writes a report that goes in your file and can help or hurt your case.
+A consultative exam (CE) is a brief evaluation by an SSA-contracted doctor.
+Be truthful and specific when describing your limitations and your worst days.
+Do not exaggerate or minimize your symptoms.
+The CE doctor writes a report that goes in your file.

-What should I know about after the exam?
+What should I do after my consultative exam?

 ClaimPath's Appeal Pack ($49) includes CE preparation tips tailored to your conditions, so you know what to expect and how to present your limitations accurately.